Zerah Colburn

 Locomotive engineering and the mechanism of railways

 There is one major puzzle: it now seems to be agreed that Charles Markham solved the "coal combustion problem" with his and Matthew Kirtley's development of the brick arch in the firebox.
 There is no mention of this in this work (it is always difficult to be certain about absence), but on page 265 there is a table which compares the attempts made by McConnell, Beattie and Cudworth to burn coal (from a paper by D.K.
-Clark) and some of the tests described took place "as recently as" 1860.
+Clark) and some of the tests described took place "as recently as" 1860 (Markham published his results in that year).
 The relationship between D.K.
-Clark and Colburn requires investigation: certainly Clark completed some of Colburn's work for publication and as noted on the Clark page there is need for a study of Clark.
-It should be noted that Ahrons (The British steam locomotive) relied heavily upon Clark and Colburn's works.
+Clark and Colburn has been described by Mortimer at length which shows that Clark completed Colburn's work for publication and as noted on the Clark page there is need for further study of Clark.
+The copy in the Mitchell Library has a Supplementary chapter (30) pp. 295-9 which does include the Midland Railway system as well as D.K.
+Clark's systems

 Plates (only those directly relevant to British locomotive history are listed as there is a limit to note-taking by pencil): these plates are accorded the status of being selected from the Imperial Exhibition of 1862.